Maddious/RiTA-DiscordBot/README.md

 ## Credits & License

 This project was originally released by Aziz under the MIT license.
 He chose to take the project private/commercial at version 0.4.2 Beta.
 Bobby Johnson forked the project and renamed it Louie after his dog.
 AlooAkbar forked Louie and added the necessary modifications for simple and free deployment of the bot using Heroku.
-ZyC0R3 Picked up the fork and fixed over 200 errors, All would like to thank Aziz for his hard work and making these early versions OSS so that others may learn and build on his hard work to share with the community.
+ZyC0R3 Picked up the fork and as part of a team fixed over 200 errors and brought it in to the modern age, All would like to thank Aziz for his hard work and making these early versions OSS so that others may learn and build on his hard work to share with the community.

-- [discord-translator](https://github.com/nvuio/discord-translator) created by [nvu.io](https://nvu.io) / Aziz Natour - [@aziznatour](http://www.twitter.com/aziznatour)
-- [Louie](https://github.com/NotMyself/Louie) forked by [NotMyself](https://iamnotmyself.com/) / Bobby Johnson - [@NotMyself](https://twitter.com/NotMyself) forked by [ZyC0R3](https://github.com/ZyC0R3/C-3PO)
+## New Design Team
+* Zycore / ZyC0R3
+* Artanis / ArtanisTheOne
+* Balthazar / Jshep89
+* Z3US / cyberlooper
+* Maddious /

 Released under MIT license.